-The Plan, under its Stable Value Fund investment option, holds a portfolio of synthetic investment contracts (SIC).
-These contracts meet the fully benefit-responsive investment contract criteria and, therefore, are reported at contract value.
+The Plan, under its Stable Value Fund investment option, previously held a portfolio of synthetic investment contracts (SIC).
+These contracts met the fully benefit-responsive investment contract criteria and, therefore, were reported at contract value.
 Contract value is the relevant measure for fully benefit-responsive investment contracts because this is the amount received by participants if they were to initiate permitted transactions under the terms of the Plan.
+These contracts terminated May 28, 2020 and were moved to the Invesco Stable Value Trust, a CIT.

-2019 2018 Synthetic Investment Contracts \$ 145,275,639 \$ 141,509,576
+2020 2019 Synthetic Investment Contracts \$ - \$ 145,275,639

-In a SIC structure, the underlying investments are owned by the Plan and held in trust for Plan participants.
-The Plan enters into wrapper contracts from third-party insurance companies or banks that serve to substantially offset the price fluctuations in the underlying investments caused by movements in interest rates.
-Each wrapper contract obligates the wrapper provider to maintain the "contract value" of the underlying investments.
-The contract value is generally equal to the contract, less any adjustments for withdrawals (as specified in the wrapper agreement).
-Under the terms of the wrapper contract, the realized and unrealized gains and losses on the underlying investments are, in effect, amortized over the duration of the underlying investments through adjustments to the future contract interest crediting rate (which is the rate earned by the Plan).
-The wrapper contract provides that the adjustments to the interest crediting rate will not result in future interest crediting rates that are less than zero.
-These wrapper contracts are designed to insulate the Plan from investment losses as a result of movements in interest rates.
-However, they generally do not protect the Plan from loss if a wrapper provider defaults.
-A default by the wrapper provider on its obligation could result in a decrease in the value of the Plan's assets.
+In a SIC structure, the underlying investments were owned by the Plan and held in trust for Plan participants.
+The Plan entered into wrapper contracts from third-party insurance companies or banks that served to substantially offset the price fluctuations in the underlying investments caused by movements in interest rates.
+Each wrapper contract obligated the wrapper provider to maintain the "contract value" of the underlying investments.
+The contract value was generally equal to the contract, less any adjustments for withdrawals (as specified in the wrapper agreement).
+Under the terms of the wrapper contract, the realized and unrealized gains and losses on the underlying investments were, in effect, amortized over the duration of the underlying investments through adjustments to the future contract interest crediting rate (which is the rate earned by the Plan).
+The wrapper contract provided that the adjustments to the interest crediting rate would not result in future interest crediting rates that were less than zero.
+These wrapper contracts were designed to insulate the Plan from investment losses as a result of movements in interest rates.
+However, they generally did not protect the Plan from loss if a wrapper provider defaulted.
+A default by the wrapper provider on its obligation could have resulted in a decrease in the value of the Plan's assets.
+Upon termination of the contracts, the Plan did not incur market value loss.